Philosophy of Therapy

 Whoever carries the emotion and pain over the child’s behavior is the one who will make the most lasting change.

 If the parents carry the grief/anger/fear then they will change in order to avoid the pain of such deep emotions.
 When the parent gets overtly angry and upset over the child’s behaviors then the child often says internally, “No point in both of us worrying about this” and will step back.
 Meanwhile the parent, who hates herself for getting angry and becoming the kind of parent she detests, becomes grief-stricken, guilt-ridden and vows to do better.
-If, however, the parent does not pick up the emotional burden then the child has the opportunity to take responsibility for his deep emotional pain and pick up the grief/anger/fear resulting from his own actions.
+If, however, the parent does not pick up the emotional burden than the child has the opportunity to take responsibility for his deep emotional pain and pick up the grief/anger/fear resulting from his own actions.
 When the child chooses to no longer bear the pain of his behavior then he will change.
 Much like an alcoholic, when the family bears the pain the alcoholic has little reason to change.
 However, when the alcoholic loses family, job, home, and spouse and must bear the pain of that, he comes to the realization that if life is going to be different he must change.
 The task of therapy and parenting interventions must be to move the emotional burden for the child’s behaviors from the parents to the child.
 If anyone is angry or upset about the child’s behavior it must be the child if the child is to change.
 Often, it is mom who is in the most pain.
 Mom is typically the one to identify something is wrong with the relationship and seek help to change it.
 Mom then is the one most open to change.
 Supporting mom first, so she can help heal herself and then her child, is often the best approach since the child does not recognize that he is in pain and will be blaming mom for his unhappiness while rejecting therapeutic help.

 Healing the parent-child relationship often takes teamwork.

-The parents, caseworker, therapist, psychiatrist, respite provider, school staff, community, church members, etc must all form a single minded team to reinforce the parents’ skills and support them in their efforts.
+The parents, caseworker, adoptive family therapist, psychiatrist, respite provider, school staff, community, church members, etc must all form a single minded team to reinforce the parents’ skills and support them in their efforts.
 Consequences for specific behaviors of the child need to be discussed by the team as any intervention or technique can be abusive when misused.
 Parents must have access to team members who can discuss with them what the child is doing to destroy the parent-child relationship and push the parents away.
 The goal of the team members is to find ways to brainstorm parenting techniques and evaluate their effectiveness.
 The team must also be available to minimize the negative impact of those who do not understand the situation with the family and ill informed but well meaning community members who judge the parents harshly.
 The team must be there to offer support, tools, and advocacy while honoring the parent’s effort to save their child.

 Traditional talk and insight based therapies often fail to help children with a brain affected by early childhood trauma.